scottyhardy/docker-wine/README.md

 Volume container `winehome`
 ---------------------------
-When the docker-wine image is instantiated with `./docker-wine` script or with the recommended `docker run` commands, the `/home/wine` folder is used as the home for all users.
-If running as root it will use `/home/wine` for home and for other users a symbolic link is created in place of the user's home folder which points to `/home/wine`.
+When the docker-wine image is instantiated with `./docker-wine` script or with the recommended `docker volume create` and `docker run` commands, the contents of the `/home/wine` folder is copied to the `winehome` volume container on instantiation of the `wine` container.

-Using a volume container allows existing data from `/home/wine` on the docker-wine container to be replicated into the `winehome` volume on instantiation of the wine container.
-In this way the wine container which runs the `wine` commands can remain unchanged and any user environments created with `wine` will be stored separately.
-This allows the docker-wine image to essentially be run in read-only mode and be removed after execution with `docker run --rm ...`.
-User data remains as long as the `winehome` volume persists and allows the docker-wine image to be switched out to a newer image at anytime.
+Using a volume container allows the `wine` container to remain unchanged and be safely removed after every execution with `docker run --rm ...`.
+Any user environments created with `wine` will be stored separately and user data persists as long as the `winehome` volume is not removed.
+This effectively allows the `docker-wine` image to be switched out to a newer image at anytime.

 You can manually create the `winehome` volume container by running:
 ```bash